amananurag20/course-management/server/README.md

 # Course Management System Backend

-This is the backend server for the Course Management System, built with Express.js and MongoDB.
+This is the backend server for the Course Management System, built with Express.js and MongoDB.hi

 ## Features